 - the kids will be outdoors filling their lungs with fresh air

 - they wont miss their devices

 Sun-soaked photos like these would be replaced with ‘Camping is fun’ photos.

 THE KRYPTON FACTOR

-Squashing things into the car is the norm with us without boasting it’s something we’re pretty good at.
-Or so I thought until we decided to
+Squashing things into the car is the norm with us.
+Not one to boast but it’s something we’re pretty good at, or so I thought until we decided to

 move home go camping.

 Like an intelligence test from the Krypton factor – how to get 6 people and half your house in a car, it was safe to say we were challenged.
 Hours later and with all hands and arses on boot we got it shut, we were ready.